My on-site training can help your team become proficient R programmers.

-Day 3: RMarkdown and Shiny.
-Reproducible research with RMarkdown.
+Many analysts generate graphics in Excel and then cut and paste them into Word for presentation.
+This courses teaches two powerful alternatives that R offers for the same task: RMarkdown (for static documents) and Shiny (for interactive web apps).
 The Markdown language.
 Embedding R code in Markdown.
-Knitting files.
+Knitting files with knitr.
 YAML, Chunks and Chunk Options.
 Creating web applications with Shiny.
 Client vs. Server programming.
 Adding UI elements and connecting them to the server.
-Reactive programming.

 Ari is both a gifted teacher and a very insightful programmer -- attributes you don't always find strongly within the same person!
 He developed a clear plan to advance the R programming skills of our group and boosted our overall competency to the degree he projected in our SOI.
 In short, his vision matches execution, and he has the skills, insight and experience needed to succeed as a statistical consultant.
 Thank you Ari!